cherrynoize/clone/README.md

 ### Meaning

-    clone -s /path/to/src -d /path/to/dest
+    Clone -s /path/to/src -d /path/to/dest

 The contents of `src` will be copied into `/path/to/dest/src`.

-    clone -s /path/to/src/ -d /path/to/dest
+    Clone -s /path/to/src/ -d /path/to/dest

 The contents of `src` will also be copied into `/path/to/dest/src`.

-    clone -s /path/to/src/. -d /path/to/dest
+    Clone -s /path/to/src/. -d /path/to/dest

 The contents of `src` will be copied into `/path/to/dest`.

 ## Configuration

-clone can be configured in the default config file (defined at the top of the clone script) or in any job file to be run.
+Clone can be configured in the default config file (defined at the top of the Clone script) or in any job file to be run.

 Configurations specified in currently running jobs is local to the active job only and overrides main config file's parameters.